berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Berke_Ucar_log.md

 ### ~ 06/04/2020 ~
 Custom map designed and added as a light theme.
 I got into the custom changes but, as far as I imagine, GoogleMaps does not provide that much details because of our location, Turkey.
 I will check if we have another choice.
+Cafe interface added but there is a minor bug.

+### ~ 07/04/2020 ~
+Custom building infos added and classes provided and discussed with Arda and Efe.
+Workload distrubuted about building informations.
 ****